uploadcare/uploadcare-ruby/README.md

 # => "https://ucarecdn.com/dc99200d-9bd6-4b43-bfa9-aa7bfaefca40/your-file.png"
 ```

-The `store` can have these possible values:
+The `store` option can have these possible values:
 - `true`: mark the uploaded file as stored.
 - `false`: do not mark the uploaded file as stored and remove it after 24 hours.
 - 'auto': defers the choice of storage behavior to the [auto-store setting](https://app.uploadcare.com/projects/-/settings/#storage) for your Uploadcare project.
 This is the default behavior.